 - Business cycles are disrupted

 GST came into power in July 2017, until then businesses were used to an older system.
 Soon after they had to switch to raising invoices under the GST norms.
-This has been chaotic as SMEs cannot adopt the new system within in a day.
+This has been chaotic as SMEs cannot adopt the new system within a day.
 Some industries like cloth merchants are on strike opposing the tax rate on their industry.
 It has also affected the finance industry by a small extent with the tax rate increasing from 15% to 18% on small business loans or working capital loans.
-Whilst this percentage change is a small one, with processing fees increasing, collateral free loans from online platforms with transparent charges might be a faster option for SMEs in need of funds.
+Whilst this percentage change is a small one, with processing fees increasing, collateral-free business loans from online platforms with transparent charges might be a faster option for SMEs in need of funds.

 - Increased Tax burden

 Due to GST, the SMEs will dedicate a large amount for taxation.
 The current GST regime has increased the tax burden on manufacturing SMEs with the turnover limit of manufacturers being reduced to 20 lakhs becoming taxable under GST.
 Previously, turnovers up to 1.5 crores were exempt from excise duty.
 GST does not differentiate between normal and luxury goods which make it difficult to compete with large enterprises.
-Thus leading to the increase in the cost of products.
+Thus leading to an increase in the cost of products.

-In conclusion, GST has created a new system to be followed for SMEs which whilst in the beginning might be difficult but the long term rewards of it might lead to a healthier Indian economy.
+In conclusion, GST has created a new system to be followed for SMEs which whilst in the beginning might be difficult but the long-term rewards of it might lead to a healthier Indian economy.